vatsalmpatel/seen-finance-data-engg-challenge/README.md

 - Now using this as the look-up table, we first give each visitor's visit to a specific path a number, ordered by the `event_time` in the CTE `each_visitor_path_seq`.
 This will help us ensure that the user follows the sequence of paths correctly.
 In the `count_visitor_by_correct_path` CTE, we count the number of visitors per path and make sure that the sequence of paths is followed by each user.
 And lastly, in the `drop_off_calc` CTE, we calculate the drop off percentage of number of visitors that dropped of before the next step.
 Naturally, the last path `/confirm-details` will have `NULL` as drop off percentage, because there are no other steps after this and we can't calculate how many visitors dropped off before going to the next step, and I replace that with `0`.

+## Second part of the solution that you need to run, this contains all the calculations:
 ```SQL
 with each_visitor_path_seq as(
 	select up.path_number, up.path_name,